 Allah’s Messenger ﷺ said, “When next year comes, we will fast the Ninth (with the 10th of Muharram) if Allah wills.’
 But the next year did not come before the Messenger of Allah ﷺ passed away.”
 [Sahih Muslim, Sunan Abu Dawud]

-Ibn Abbas (RA) that the Prophet ﷺ said, “Fast on the day of Ashura and one more day before or after Ashura to avoid the likeness of the Jews.”
+Ibn Abbas (R) that the Prophet ﷺ said, “Fast on the day of Ashura and one more day before or after Ashura to avoid the likeness of the Jews.”
 [Musnad Ahmad]

 So, you should fast on the Ashura (10th of Muharram) day with either the 9th or 11th of Muharram (total of two days) to distinguish from Jews fasting.
 Some scholars also say to fast for three days (9, 10, and 11 Muharram).
 But, if you are unable to fast for two days, fast at least on Ashura day.